Earn 8% Income And A 21% Gain On This US$25,000 Investment

 One of El Poblado’s smallest neighborhoods, the walkable Manila is one of the last barrios in El Poblado that is still dominated by single-family homes and still maintains an old-fashioned neighborhood feel.

 Manila is home to the original Calle de la Buena Mesa (that’s “street of good food” in Spanish).
-It’s a street lined with around 13 small cafés and restaurants, offering Spanish, Mexican, Italian, seafood, Peruvian, German, Argentine, and Colombian food.
-And while this Buena Mesa idea seems to have started here in Manila, it’s certainly no longer unique… similar gastronomic streets have popped up in several other barrios, and they’re all very popular.
+It’s a street lined with about 13 small cafés and restaurants, offering Spanish, Mexican, Italian, Peruvian, German, Argentine, and Colombian cuisines, and seafood.
+While Buena Mesa started here in Manila, it’s no longer unique… similar gastronomic streets have popped up in several other barrios, and they’re all very popular.

-The location of Manila is excellent.
+Manila’s location is excellent.
 Near its east and west boundaries are two major thoroughfares providing easy access to the rest of the city.
-It’s also an easy walk to the metro providing commuter train access to the entire valley.
+It’s also an easy walk to the metro, which provides train access to the entire valley.

 You could easily live here without a car, with every dining and shopping option within a couple of blocks and public transit close at hand.

 It’s easy to see why the area is blossoming.

 The traditional way to profit from this type of market is to buy a property either for capital gain or to play into the short-term rental market.
 Prices are great at today’s exchange rates, and, if you don’t mind owning a property and/or managing a rental, this is a good option.

 To buy a good rental property in Manila, plan to invest about US$150,000 at today’s exchange rate.
 If you rent out the property monthly (your best option under current law), your gross return should be about 9%.
 After paying HOA fees, property taxes, property management fees, maintenance, and utilities, you might net about 7%.
 Capital appreciation has been running about 8% per year in this part of Medellín.

 You could also invest a smaller sum in a project designed to deliver both capital gains and rental income.